Boardmasters Festival: Cancellations

 In 2014, the organisers of the festival were forced to cancel the final day at the Watergate Bay site due to the remnants of Hurricane Bertha.
 Artists due to perform were Bastille, George Ezra, Reel Big Fish, DJ EZ, 2manydjs and Catfish and the Bottlemen.
 However, the surf competition at Fistral Beach continued as normal and full refunds for the cancelled day were received by customers.

 The 2019 event was also cancelled hours before it was due to take place, after serious concerns of bad weather forecast to disrupt the event.
 Boardmasters was then cancelled for a second year in a row in 2020, due to the COVID-19 pandemic.

 Award nominations

 Boardmasters was nominated for ‘Best Medium Sized Festival’ at the 2014 UK Festival Awards, alongside Secret Garden Party, Camp Bestival, and winners We Are FSTVL.
+In 2023 it was nominated again for the UK Festival Awards, this time in the ‘Best Large Festival’ category.